zainabmelh/guide-articles/articles/Certificates/create-a-text-field/index.md

 ---
-title: "Create a Text Field"
+title: Create A Text Field
-parent: "certificates-guide"
 ---
 Text inputs are a convenient way to get input from your user.

 You can create one like this: